Amy Theisen, CFP®

 Senior Strategist – Estate and Legacy, Client Needs Research

 You’ve worked hard to build your portfolio and financial assets.
 But what about estate planning?
 This critical topic often ends up on the back burner because the time “doesn’t feel right.”

 There are countless reasons why people avoid estate planning: I’m not wealthy, I’m too young, it’s too complicated, or simply, I don’t want to think about it.
 The truth is that by not putting your own plan in place, you have a “strategy” by default: the laws of your state.

-These tips can help you avoid common estate-planning missteps and ensure your plan works as intended.
+These tips may help you avoid common estate-planning missteps and ensure your plan works as intended.

-1. Ensure core documents (such as a will or trust, power of attorney and health directives) are in place
+1. Ensure core documents (such as a will or will and trust, power of attorney and health directives) are in place

-If you don’t have a will, a trust or some combination of the two, now is the time to get started:
+If you don’t have a will, or a will and trust, now is the time to work with your legal professional and get started:

 - A will provides direction for the distribution of your property at death.
 Importantly, it’s where you can name guardians for any minor children.
 Generally, a will is simple to put in place.
 But assets governed by a will pass through probate (the public process for asset distribution), which can be time-consuming.

 - Trust documents name a trustee to manage and distribute the trust’s assets.
 Your trustee can also provide management should you be unable to do so.
 Assets titled in the trust avoid probate, providing privacy.
 But you can’t name guardians in a trust, and drafting one is generally more expensive than with a will.

 While most people need a will, not everyone needs a trust.
 Each situation is unique.
 When making your decision, think about your age, wealth/assets, need for guardians and privacy concerns.